cityofaustin/open-data-suggestions/README.md

 Some suggestions may be simple to accept or deploy, while others may require legal or committee review.
 We likely won't capture everything at first, but it's important that we get the documentation started.

-#### Contributing terms
+## Ways to contribute

-When you contribute to this project, you are sharing and/or creating content.
+*Contributing Terms*: When you contribute to this project, you are sharing and/or creating content.
 Please do not contribute content unless you agree with the terms [here](https://github.com/cityofaustin/open-data-suggestions/blob/master/CONTRIBUTING.md).

-#### Current project goals

-* Explore and document what it means to successfully process an open data suggestion.
-* Start developing a pipeline so staff can collaborate to process suggestions effectively
-* Have a plan for identifying public information requests (PIRs) so suggestion reviewers can ensure those requests are re-routed to appropriate City staff.

-## Ways to contribute

-Additional guidelines forthcoming.
-In the meantime, please contribute by:

 ### Have a look at the draft [process diagram](https://www.lucidchart.com/documents/view/f90169e8-ed7f-44ae-9688-af811b2e43a1)
 * Please open [issues](https://github.com/cityofaustin/open-data-suggestions/issues/new) to share your thoughts on what's missing, what's good, what's not so good, etc.